soeren-helbig/DigitalshiftMailboxClientBundle/Resources/doc/installation.md

 }
 ```

-Next you should configure the MailboxClientBundle to set mailbox userdata for example.
-See [Configuration-chapter](configuration.md)
+Thats it!
+Now you should configure the MailboxClientBundle, to set mailbox userdata for example.
+See [Configuration](configuration.md)-chapter.